nandiashim/nandiashim.github.io/_pages/publications.md

 5. Z. Alassad‡, A. Nandi‡, S. Kozuch*, A. Milo* – Strategic Design of Organocatalysts through in-situ Dynamic Modifiers: A Combined Experimental and Computational Studies.
 Journal of the American Chemical Society, 2023, 145, 1, 89–98.

-6. A. Nandi*, J. Martin* – Thermally-Activated Tunneling in the Two-Water Bridge Catalyzed Tautomerization of Phosphinylidene Compounds.
+6. A. Nandi,* J. Martin* – Thermally-Activated Tunneling in the Two-Water Bridge Catalyzed Tautomerization of Phosphinylidene Compounds.
 ChemPhysChem, 2022, 23, e2022003.

-7. A. Nandi*, J. Martin* – Heavy-Atom Tunneling in the Covalent/Dative Bond Complexation of Cyclo[18]carbon–piperidine.
+7. A. Nandi,* J. Martin* – Heavy-Atom Tunneling in the Covalent/Dative Bond Complexation of Cyclo[18]carbon–piperidine.
 Journal of Physical Chemistry B, 2022, 26, 1799–1804.

 8. A. Nandi*, Z. Alassad, A. Milo, S. Kozuch – Quantum Tunneling on Carbene Organocatalysis: Breslow Intermediate Formation via Water-Bridges.
 ACS Catalysis, 2021, 11, 14836–14841.